 Avg. # Total Employees (FTE) |

-If you happen to be running a successful, self-sustaining membership program at a non-Power 5 school, I commend you.
-Your achievements are not the norm when it comes to statistics.
+If you happen to be effectively managing a self-sustaining membership program at a non-Power 5 school, hats off to you.
+Your accomplishment is indeed rare, yet it might inadvertently inspire other institutions to try and emulate your success.
+Let's hope not.

 Why?

-Because there are more effective ways to engage and attract alumni without creating a divide between favored and less favored members.
-We should value the contributions of alumni in terms of their time, talent, and financial support.
-A dues program often prioritizes cash contributions over other valuable forms of engagement, which may not be the best long-term strategy for building a strong alumni community.
+We should value the contributions of all alumni who give in terms of their time and talent, and not just their money.
+Cash is not the only valuable asset that can be gifted to an institution.
+A dues program tends to prioritize cash contributions over other valuable forms of engagement, which may not be the best long-term strategy for building a strong alumni community.

-While it is true that some institutions experience higher giving rates from dues-paying members, I have yet to come across data that universally supports the idea that paying dues directly causes increased giving rates.
-This phenomenon may not apply to other institutions, especially those outside of the Power 5 conference schools.
+While it is true that some institutions experience higher giving rates from dues-paying members, I have yet to come across reliable data that universally supports the idea that paying dues causes alumni to give more.
+While there may be a correlation between dues-payers and higher giving, I have yet to see data that shows dues paying causes more giving across the board.
+But that's an article for another day.

-Here are some other issues you should consider:
+Here are some other stats you should consider:

-- 74% of all alumni organizations report to being a non-dues-paying model.
-Of all alumni organizations that report to having studied the pros and cons of a dues-paying model in the past five years, only 4.3% have approved and implemented a dues-paying program.
+- Of all alumni organizations that report to having studied the pros and cons of a dues-paying model in the past 8 years, less than 2% have since approved and implemented a dues-paying program.
 (Are you confident your institution is vastly different than the majority of institutions who have studied and rejected a dues-paying model?)

-- Any membership organization must contact a member 15 times during a year in order to see overall member renewal rates increase year-over-year.
+- For any type of membership organization, the rule of thumb is that an organization must contact a member 15 times during a membership year in order to see overall member renewal rates increase year-over-year.
 (Have you considered the need for increased communications with alumni?
-Do you have the capacity to communicate with alumni with greater frequency?)
+Do you have the capacity to communicate with alumni with greater frequency?
+What could you do with those resources if you didn't have to support a dues-paying model?)

 - The average length of a dues-paying member is 5.9 years before lapsing for good.
 (Do you have a strategy to replace your members every six years?
 Are you prepared to spend up to 80% of your association’s annual budget on member acquisition?)